 In our lives, we should always choose kindness and compassion.
-We all want to see this world become a better place, and that all starts with us as individuals.
+We all want to see this world become a better place, and that starts with us as individuals.
 If each of us chose to help someone every single day, imagine what our world would look like even in just a few short years.

-Helping people is one of the main reasons I love volunteering.
+Helping people is one of the main reasons I love volunteering, after all, it's what it's all about.
 You can help a child get a better education, help a struggling person learn English so that they have more opportunities in life, create more eco-friendly facilities, and even help people get access to fresh water and food.

-And while you’re learning, you also get to teach others things, as well as getting yourself a nice little bonus of free accommodation, can find you passion during your travel and to gain global competence for today's job market.
+And while you’re learning, you also get to teach others things, as well as getting yourself a nice bonus of free accommodation, if you choose your volunteering experience through Worldpackers.

 Read more about this: Letter to my former self: 7 things I learned traveling

-4. Why you should volunteer: make worldwide friends
+4. To make worldwide friends